 Seniors will fulfill their required Field Experience during the Fall and Spring Semesters of their Senior year.
 They complete 225 hours Fall Semester and the remaining 225 hours during Spring Semester.
 This experience requires two (2) full days on Mondays and Wednesdays with any incomplete hours to be made up on Fridays of each week.
 Some examples would be a holiday, illness, or a snow day to be made up Friday of that week.
 It is expected that a student will remain in Field through their last Seminar class regardless of their accumulated hours.

-The Senior Field Experience, similar to the Junior experience, is integrated with class work, especially in Social Work Practice with Special Populations (SWK-4210) and Social Work Practice with Communities and Organizations (SWK-4220) which students are required to take concurrent with Field Experience.
+The Senior Field Experience, similar to the Junior experience, is integrated with class work, especially in Social Work Practice with Diverse Populations (SWK-4210) and Social Work Practice with Communities and Organizations (SWK-4220) which students are required to take concurrent with Field Experience.
 This involves the integration of previously learned knowledge and experiences to maximize each student’s cognitive and practical use of Social Work theory and practice.
 Seniors also meet in Field Seminar classes with the Field Director two (2) hours a week, in addition to the 450 hours spent in the agency, to discuss the above areas and to individualize their practice of Social Work.

 Throughout the Field Experience program, continuous and intensive involvement provides students with a continuity of contact with the Social Work profession.
 Familiarization with routines and procedures gives the student a more solid identification and feeling of belonging with the agency, professionals, clients, and delivery systems.
 Each student has ongoing supervision from both the Field Instructor and the Field Director, addressing a variety of issues and needs such as progress, obstacles to growth, observations, etc. The Field Director serves as a pivotal linkage between the curriculum and field experience and the student.
 These relationships give the students consistent opportunities for feedback and input on how they can work more effectively as professionals.
 The Field Instructors are selected in accordance with criteria which comply with the standards of the Council on Social Work Education.